rebelsky/csc207c/_labs/anonymous-functions.md

 ---
 title: Anonymous functions
 summary: |
-  We explore the use of anonymous functions in Java.
+  We explore the use of anonymous functions (or at least anonymous functional classes) in Java.
 ---
 ## Preparation